-Now more than ever, life science research and development is driven by technology innovation.
+Now more than ever, Life Science research and development is driven by technological innovation.

-That does not mean human ingenuity has become any less important.
+That doesn’t mean human ingenuity has become any less important.
 It simply depends on accurate, well-structured data more than ever before.
-The way life science researchers capture, store, and communicate that data is crucial to their success.
+The way Life Science researchers capture, store, and communicate that data is crucial to their success.

-Optimized tech and data management models offer a significant competitive advantage in the life science and biopharma industries.
-For example, implementing AI-based or other predictive software and lean workflows make it easier for scientists to synthesize data and track toward positive results or, equally as important, quickly see the need to pivot their strategy to pursue a more viable solution.
+Optimized tech and data management models offer a significant competitive advantage in the Life Science and biopharma industries.
+For example, implementing AI-based or other predictive software and lean workflows makes it easier for scientists to synthesize data and track toward positive results or, equally as important, quickly see the need to pivot their strategy to pursue a more viable solution.
 The net effect is a reduction in the time and cost of discovery, which not only gives R&D teams a competitive upper hand but improves outcomes for patients.

-Life science research and development is a time-consuming, resource-intensive process that does not always yield the results scientists or stakeholders would like.
-But startup executives who optimize discovery processes using state-of-the-art technology early on are able to mitigate two significant risks:
+Life Science research and development is a time-consuming, resource-intensive process that does not always yield the results scientists or stakeholders would like.
+But startup executives who optimize discovery processes using state-of-the-art technology early on can mitigate two significant risks: